jchaiken12/3D_cell_simulation/simulation_package/README.md

 # Description
 This was the file structure and code used to run the multiple cellular simulations.
+Steps for installation can be found here (https://mcell.org/mcell4_documentation/installation.html)

 ## Mcell
 This folder contains the required code to run the cellular simulation.
 The build files are included